 The room itself turns out to be pretty good.
 It’s spacious and clean with plenty of bottled water and a well-functioning A/C system.
 But the balcony overlooking the Ganges is the most spectacular part, we can literally see along the river for miles.

 We unpack a bit and spend some time enjoying the view from the balcony.
 Before we know it, it’s time to head back down to the lobby to reunite with Prakesh.

 The Ghats of Varanasi

-As we descended the steps down to the banks of the Ganges to begin our walk with Prakesh, a steady rain began to fall.
-He began our tour by explaining a bit more about the Hindu religion as we walked.
+As we descend the steps down to the banks of the Ganges to begin our walk with Prakesh, a steady rain begins to fall.

 Ghats are riverfront steps leading to the banks of the Ganges and Varanasi has 87 of them.
 Some are associated with ancient mythologies or legends and some are privately owned.
 Most ghats are used for bathing and various ceremonies but others are used exclusively for cremations.

 Our walk along the Ganges continues and soon we arrive at one of the cremation ghats.
 There is an actual cremation already in progress.

 Nothing quite prepares you for watching a body being burned on a woodpile in front of you.